-Since then, our Festival has become one of the greatest performing arts events in Calgary, and one of the largest amateur competitive festivals in North America.
+Since then, the Festival has become one of Calgary's greatest performing arts events and one of the largest amateur competitive festivals in North America.
 In 2014, Calgary Kiwanis Festival underwent another name change and became The Calgary Performing Arts Festival.

 The first competitive festival in North America.
 Lieutenant Governor of Alberta, George Bulyea, with motivation from Governor General Earl Grey, started the first competitive festival in Edmonton.
 This festival had 30 contestants and two adjudicators from Winnipeg.

 Calgary and Lethbridge joined the Edmonton organization and the three cities took turns hosting the festival.

 Musicians from Calgary became interested in starting their own festival

 The first Calgary Music Festival was held in the Knox United Church